See also Process Alphabet

 - Outside the Scrum Guide, its creators speak shortly about the beginning of a release: start with a Vision and consider architectural aspects

 - Small Release principle is ignored

-- Scrum consider that reducing WIP (Work-In-Progress) by using iteration it is enough.
-That breaks the Agile Manifesto principle to deliver in couple months/weeks or faster with a preference to the shorter timescale
+- Scrum considers that reducing WIP (Work-In-Progress) by using iteration is enough.
+That breaks the Agile Manifesto principle to deliver in a couple months/weeks or faster with a preference to the shorter timescale

 - Support only iteration-based lifecycles